 The main shaft has changed though.
 It received a surface treatment that reduces friction.
 If you see one in a show or a store take the spool off and run your fingernail on the shaft.
-It feels different.
+You'll feel the difference.
 This new shaft is one component of what they call "InfinityDrive", which I'll discuss further down.

 That seal is a hybrid type, where rubber is moulded over a metal washer.
-This design helps spread pressure evenly across the entire surface of the seal for better sealing, it's less affected by environmental changes, ages better and serves longer.
+This design helps spread pressure evenly across the entire surface of the seal for better sealing, it's less affected by the climate, ages better, and serves longer.
 Many of the seals used in this reel are of this type.

 The rotor nut, and in its centre the first half of the floating shaft mechanism; a ball bearing to isolate the shaft from the rotation of the rotor, and inside it a synthetic washer to reduce friction with the shaft during its up and down movement.

 To reduce the weight of the metal rotor, a part of it was removed and replaced with this light silver plastic top.
 It doesn't do any work nor bear any load, and its only task is to fill the void so that if the line gets behind the spool it doesn't wrap around the shaft.
-It has two cuts to allow water to drain out if a big wave drenches you.
+It has two cuts to allow water to drain out if the reel gets too much spray.